Alexzg/ReactJS-Projects/random-quote-machine/README.md

+## app overview:
+- quotes load from external json file
+- only 10 quotes in total
+- random quote display
+- button for quote change

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>